Train GraphicClick on the map to explore geographics

 There are complaints of inconsistent practices, substandard signage, confusing appeals processes and intimidating payment letters, said the Ministry of Housing, Communities and Local Government.

-Conservative MP (Member of Parliament) Sir Greg Knight's Parking (Code of Practice) Bill to tackle rogue parking operators is due for its second reading in the House of Commons on Friday, effectively guaranteeing its passage into law.
+Conservative MP (Member of Parliament, or Mile Post - a method of measuring the railway in miles and chains from a starting point - usually London, depending on context) Sir Greg Knight's Parking (Code of Practice) Bill to tackle rogue parking operators is due for its second reading in the House of Commons on Friday, effectively guaranteeing its passage into law.

 Firms which don't obey the rules will be blocked from accessing drivers' DVLA (Driver and Vehicle Licensing Agency) records.
 This will prevent the firms from issuing charges, effectively forcing them out of the industry.